 Consultancy Category & Modality: National Individual Consultancy, Monthly

 Contract Duration: 6 months, renewable.
+Estimated start date: August 2014.

 Place(s) of work: Bridgetown, Barbados.

-Qualifications:
+Qualifications

 Academic Degree/level and years of professional experience: Bachelor’s or Master’s degree in international development, economics, international relations, or similar related field with an interdisciplinary approach.
 Minimum one year of experience in a research capacity and one year in a capacity coordinating with government or external clients.
 Experience in Barbados highly desirable.